-Emma is the Deputy Director of Just Vision, an organization that highlights the power and reach of Palestinians and Israelis working to end the occupation and build a future of freedom, dignity and equality.
+Emma is the Deputy Director of Just Vision, an organization that fills a media gap on Israel-Palestine through independent storytelling and strategic audience engagement.
 In this role, she oversees Just Vision's public engagement, communications and operations teams in the US, Israel and Palestine.

 She previously served as the team's Public Engagement Director, leading the organization's outreach and impact strategy to reach Palestinian, Israeli and American audiences including students, educators, faith leaders, community organizers, policy makers, activists and thought leaders.
 Emma is the impact producer for Just Vision's newest documentary, Naila and the Uprising (2017), which chronicles the remarkable journey of Naila Ayesh whose story weaves through the most vibrant, nonviolent mobilization in Palestinian history -- the First Intifada.
 She was also an integral member of the team's impact campaign for the award-winning documentary, The Wanted 18 (2015).
 Through this work, she has helped to amplify stories of Palestinian-led and Israeli-supported civil resistance movements, grassroots organizing and women's leadership to universities, conferences, think-tanks, faith communities and other audiences across the US.